borginer/IOAM-Parser/README.md

 # IPv6 IOAM Parser & Network Emulator

+This project provides an IOAM parser that can parse information from live network traffic or .pcap files.

+The parser searches inside the icmp payload of ICMPv6TimeExceeded/ICMPv6DestUnreach packets.

-This project emulates an IPv6 IOAM (In-situ Operations, Administration, and Maintenance) network using Linux network namespaces to simulate packet flows and inject IOAM headers.
-Then parse trace information from live network traffic or `.pcap` files using Scapy.
+The project includes a network emulation using Linux network namespaces to simulate packet flows and inject IOAM headers.

-## Features

-- Emulates a multi-node IPv6 network using `ip netns`
-- Configures IOAM namespaces, schemas, and trace types
-- Uses `tracepath` to generate hop-by-hop IOAM data
-- Captures and parses packets using Scapy
-- Outputs IOAM data in a structured format

 ## Dependencies and Setup